josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 model = char_lstm(vocab_size, hidden_dim, n_layers=n_layers).to(device)
 ```

 `vocab_size` is the length of our character dictionary, that is, the number of possible characters in the data.
-We will get this number in the Dataset function below. `hidden_dim` and `n_layers` are defined in the code before.
+We will get this number in the Dataset function below. `hidden_dim` and `n_layers` are defined hyperparameters.

 ## Dataset

 You can feed your data to your model in different ways, for example using a Python iterator.
 But PyTorch provides a convenient Dataset class for that.
 A dataset is represented by a regular Python class that inherits from the Dataset class.
 It has three main methods:

 - `__init__(self)`: Defines our data.
 The delivery of data will be provided in the next method, so you don't need to place all your data in memory here.
 In our case, we pass the file name where the data is.
-Our data is a big test file with all Shakespeare works.
+Our data is a big text file with all Shakespeare's works.
 We also define some parameters to use in the next method
 - `__getitem__(self, index)`: This method returns a tuple (feature, label) for the index element of the dataset.
 The DataLoader will use this method to fetch the wanted minibatches from the dataset.
 In our case, as we are training the model to predict the next character, the feature is the character at the given position, and the label will just be the next character.
 - `__len__(self)`: It returns the size of the entire dataset